Com-Lum/MMM-RMV/README.md

         module: 'MMM-RMV',
         position: 'top_right',
         config: {
+			apiKey: '', // can be requested at [RMV - opendata](https://opendata.rmv.de/site/start.html)
 			stationId: '',
 			fDestination1: '',
 			fDestination2: '', // The final destination of the train will be displayed for each line.